Best Altra Running Shoes in 2018

 The Golden Spike has a zero-drop support with a 15mm stack height, which leaves your feet close to the ground and ready to project most of their power.
 This means that your feet won’t get as tired as they would otherwise.

-- Spikes for added traction and speed on turf
+- Spikes for added traction and speed on grass and dirt

 That wraps up our roundup of the best Altra running shoes on the market.
 When making your selection of running shoe, remember to take your foot type and intended application into account.